 The law prohibits such practices and limits the situations in which police officers may resort to physical force and the use of firearms.
-During the year there were multiple reports of the use of excessive force by security forces.
+During the year, there were multiple reports of the use of excessive force by security forces.
 Most complaints involved mistreatment or use of excessive force during incident response or arrest.
 Conduct of off-duty police officers was also a problem.
-Minister of Defense and Acting Minister of Interior Filomeno Paixao called on National Police Commissioner Faustino da Costa to investigate members of the task force unit and public order battalion following a September incident in the city of Baucau.
-The investigation was ongoing as of November.
-Community members alleged the unit responded with excessive force to an incident during the National Sport Festival.
-Baucau police claimed the victim of the incident was drunk and created a disturbance outside the stadium.